 We are an indirect, wholly owned subsidiary of Clear Channel Communications and have two classes of common stock outstanding: Class A common stock and Class B common stock.
 After this offering, Clear Channel Communications will own all of our outstanding shares of Class B common stock, representing approximately 90% of the outstanding shares of our common stock and approximately 99% of the total voting power of our common stock, or approximately 89% and 99%, respectively, if the underwriters exercise in full their option to purchase additional shares of Class A common stock.
 The rights of the Class A common stock and the Class B common stock are substantially similar, except with respect to voting, conversion and transferability.
 Our Class A common stock and Class B common stock vote as a single class on all matters on which stockholders are entitled to vote, except as otherwise provided in our amended and restated certificate of incorporation or as required by law.
-Each share of Class A common stock entitles its holder to one vote and each share of Class B common stock entitles its holder to 20 votes.
+Each share of Class A common stock entitles its holder to 20 votes.